 Fish pepper soup is a warm and soothing West African soup, simmered in a flavorful, spicy broth made up of catfish, vegetables, and spices.
-It is very nourishing and satisfying and contains 0 net carbs!
+It is so healthy, nourishing, and satisfying!

 In Nigeria, no party is complete without pepper soup.
 You can make it as complex or as simple as you want, but the flavor is what hooks you.